gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 how to create relocatable plugins:

+several python scripts help in converting (see instruction in script) prep_driver.py  converts a tasmota driver to a .cpp file and does already a lot of needed convertsion cpp2c.py converts a c++ class file to pure c (needed for c++ library files)

 linker files are automatically patched for all cpu types by this python script: patch_linker_file.py binaries are automatically extracted from firmware.bin by this python script: grepmodule-firmware.py